x01-software-engineering/dbe-assignment-01-SofiiaChurikova/README.md

 ## Info about author

-This project was made by the student of The Kyiv School Of Economics, Churikova Sofiia ITBA27.
+This project was made by the student of the Kyiv School of Economics, Churikova Sofiia ITBA27.